NCBI-Hackathons/rnaseqview/README.md

 The Genome-Wide RNA-Seq Viewer is a web application that enables users to visualize genome-wide expression data from NCBI's [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) and [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo) (GEO) databases.

 This repository contains a data pipeline written in Python.
 It extracts aligned RNA-Seq data from SRA or GEO and transforms it into a format used by [Ideogram.js](https://github.com/eweitz/ideogram), a JavaScript library for chromosome visualization.
+The minimal front-end allows users to see the distribution of genes across the entire human genome, and filter them by expression levels in the SRA/GEO sample or gene type.

 #How to
 Broadly, the pipeline does the following: